 - Tone and voice should be warm and engaging

 - Message should speak to the aspirations of the students (better life, better career) and also to their concerns (flexible, 100% online, affordable)

 - Show how your school gets them there – via coaching and other support systems.

 As online degree programs become even more popular, it is critical that schools recognize that their old ways (catalog, school visit, guidance counselor referrals) are not the norm for this new student.
 Schools need to speak to their unique position and needs in order to take advantage of this growing population.

 What are your strategies for increasing website conversion?
 What questions do you always make sure to answer for prospects?

 Interested in learning more about WEVO?
-Grab 15 minutes on our calendar.
+Contact us here.